 The remaining solution is symmetrical federalism to the existing devolved administrations and to new regional governments throughout England.
 This means allowing those new administrations powers equal to those exercised by Scotland.
 Again this would leave the UK parliament and government with MPs who were equal and Ministers who would look after UK-wide, non-devolved powers.

 In each of these countries, regional government was set up without referendums but popular allegiance seemed to follow.
-Regionalisation in England could be accepted by a national referendum rather than piecemeal as with the failed case of the North-East, and if this were the will of a constitutional convention that engaged civil society and public opinion.
-Moving the bulk of domestic policy from a diminished Whitehall to regions or groups of counties with some sense of identity could be an invigorating prospect for English democracy.
+Regionalisation in England could be accepted by a national referendum rather region-by-region if this were the will of a constitutional convention that engaged civil society and public opinion.
+Moving the bulk of domestic policy from a diminished Whitehall to regions or groups of counties or cities with some sense of identity could be an invigorating prospect for English democracy.
 Many Scots seem to approve of increased fiscal powers and ending the Barnett formula that over-rewards Scotland.
 Keeping money within one’s own devolved region could be remarkably popular, particularly with voters in southern England.

 Due to the referendum on Scottish independence, the UK government has committed itself to legislation for increased devolution of powers, or DevoMax.
 In return, a further reduction in the number of Scottish MPs at Westminster or taking away their right to vote on legislation for England is in the offing.